We are getting there, but we have made mistakes along the way.

 Then Jesus said to the Jews who had believed in him, "If you continue in my word, you are truly my disciples; and you will know the truth, and the truth will make you free."
 John 8:31-32

 I heard Brian McLaren speak about these kinds of issues.
-He says the problem is not a Republican or Democrat issue but both; they are two sides of the same systematic problem.
+He says the problem is not a Republican or Democrat issue but both (I parapharse from memory here); they are two sides of the same systematic problem.
 We need a restructuring in our thinking, one in which scriptural justice and community are most important.
 He is not the first to say such things, but he is bold enough to accept the conflict and the criticism.
 He also says he has been called communist, socialist, and the "Anti-christ."
 I head M. Scott Peck over 20 years ago who said the same labels came from his critics.

 Years ago I went to hear the Communist Candidate for President in the United States because I was curious how anyone could be so bold as to represent the Communist Party in this country and because he was a few blocks from my office.
 I still remember him saying, "I know I will not get elected, so I can afford to speak the truth about things the other candidates dare not talk about."
 And you know what?
-I will never vote communist or be communist, but this man was willing to talk about things in a way that would have obviously lost significant votes for Democrats and Republicans.
+I will never vote communist or be communist, but this man was willing to talk about things in a way that would have obviously lost significant votes for Democrats and Republicans had they talked about issues and possible solutions in the same way.
 And some of what he said was glaringly true.